Hereditary conjugacy separability of right angled Artin groups and its applications: Commuting retractions

 We are now able to show that $\rho_{H_i}(M) \subseteq M$ for every $i \in I$.
 Indeed, since $\rho_{H_i}(M) \subseteq D_{\{i\}}$, it is enough to check that $D_{\{i\}} \subseteq M$.
 Take any $j \in I$.
 As we proved, $\rho_{H_j}(D_{\{i\}})= \rho_{\{j\}}(D_{\{i\}}) \subseteq D_{\{i\} \cup \{j\}} \subseteq D_{\{j\}}$.
 Therefore, $D_{\{i\}} \subseteq \rho^{-1}_{H_j}(D_{\{j\}})$ for each $j \in J$.
 By definition, $D_{\{i\}} \le K$, consequently, for any $i \in I$, we achieve as required. \end{proof}

-The next observation is and easy consequence of the definition of $M$ using the formula \eqref{eq:def_of_D}. \begin{rem} In Proposition \ref{prop:comm-retr}, if for some prime number $p$, $G/K$ is a finite $p$-group, then so is $G/M$. \end{rem}
+The next observation is an easy consequence of the definition of $M$ using the formula \eqref{eq:def_of_D}. \begin{rem} In Proposition \ref{prop:comm-retr}, if $G/K$ is a finite $p$-group for some prime number $p$, then so is $G/M$. \end{rem}

 Given two subgroups $H$ and $F$ of a group $G$, it is usually difficult to find quotient-groups $Q$ of $G$ such that the image of the intersection of $H$ and $F$ in $Q$ coincides with the intersection of the images of these subgroups in $Q$.
 However, in the case when $H$ and $F$ are retracts and the corresponding retractions commute this will be automatic for many quotients of $G$.